 Jonathan Pitches: I absolutely understand what you mean, not least having had a relatively short relationship with John as an Associate Editor on the journal, and he did exactly that for us, in terms of understanding what Training Grounds was, particularly how we might use image in that journal.
-He wrote very short but highly stimulating kind of rules that we might think through in terms of the curation of that journal.
+He wrote very short but highly stimulating rules that we might think through in terms of the curation of that journal.
 Quite extraordinary individual and lovely to have that cycle from ‘97 to 2018, 21 years.
 I must draw things to a close.
-Gary did you have any final things you wanted to observe in the light of that set of statements from Gregg.
+Gary did you have any final things you wanted to observe in the light of that set of statements from Gregg?

-Gary Winters: No [laughs].
+GWi: No [laughs].

-[1:35:48]

 Jonathan Pitches: You've been super generous with your time, absolutely brilliant to talk to you.
-I will send this transcript through when it's in a reasonable form, you know, be a nice document of some your thinking that you wouldn't have had a chance to work through, hopefully it will.

-Gregg Whelan: It's great, Jonathan, and thank you for your interest, because it sounds rather sad, but I don't mean to be, there was a time when we were always talking to people about our work, which itself becomes not a problem, but you alight on things again and again and again.
-And then you have periods now where we don't, you know where Gary and I might think about stuff, but you know it's more unusual for us to spend time really talking to somebody else about a piece of ours or something that we have previously done together, or our concerns, and I value it more and more.
-I value it in a kind of different way to the way that I that I used to, and see it as, you know, it's really useful in terms of starting to make some new work I find it really useful to have these conversations.
-So yeah, so thank you.
+GWh: It's great, Jonathan, and thank you for your interest.
+It sounds rather sad, but I don't mean to be, there was a time when we were always talking to people about our work, which in itself is not a problem, but you alight on things again and again and again.
+And then you have periods now where we don't, where Gary and I might think about stuff, but it's more unusual for us to spend time really talking to somebody else about a piece of ours or something that we have previously done together, or our concerns, and I value it more and more.
+I value it in a kind of different way to the way that I that I used to, and see it as really useful for starting to make some new work I find it really useful to have these conversations.
+So thank you.
 It's been really interesting.

-Jonathan Pitches: It's been a pleasure.
-Thanks so much.
-Have good weekends when they come.
+JP: It's been a pleasure.
+Thanks so much

-Gregg Whelan: Yeah, yeah, you too.

-Jonathan Pitches: Cheers.
-Bye, bye.

-Gary Winters: Bye.

-[1:37:25]